-1.2.3.9.
+1.2.2.3.
 Entry into Agreements for the Acquisition of Land in Tel Aviv

-On February 25, 2021, the Company entered into agreements with Bezeq the Israel Telecommunications Corporation Ltd. (the "Seller"), for acquisition of all of the rights in the land situated on the intersection of the streets Mikveh Israel, Levontin and HaRakevet in Tel Aviv (the "Agreements" and the "Transaction"), in consideration for a sum total of NIS 180 million, plus V.A.T.
-The Company is also expected to pay purchase tax in the sum of approx. NIS 10.8 million.
-For further details, see the Company's immediate report of February 28, 2021 (Ref.: 2021-01-023911), which is included herein by reference.
+On February 25, 2021, the Company entered into agreements with Bezeq the Israeli Telecommunications Corporation Ltd., for acquisition of all of the rights in the land situated on the intersection of the Mikveh Israel, Levontin and HaRakevet streets in Tel Aviv, in consideration for a sum total of NIS 180 million, plus V.A.T., and possession of the property has been handed over.
+Furthermore, in April 2021, the Company paid purchase tax in the sum of approx. NIS 10.8 million.
+For further details, see the Company's immediate report of February 28, 2021 (Ref.2021-01-023911), which is included herein by way of reference.